* Search out events they can have fun at?

 And while the dogs are letting loose at the Pooch Plunge, they’re also giving back to fellow furry buds: The event is a fundraiser for both Global Animal Lovers and ICAN, two organizations created to protect animals.

-Many who attended the Pooch Plunge in the past noted that they’d be back this year, echoing Rhonda’s sentiments surrounding her pooch plunging participant: “Duke had a great time!”
-If your dog wants in on the action, mark your calendar for May 6th this year.
+Many who attended the Pooch Plunge in the past noted that they’d be back this year, echoing Rhonda's sentiments surrounding her pooch plunging participant: “Duke had a great time!”
+If your dog wants in on the action, mark your calendar for early May (each year)

 Adults have happy hour.
 Children have play dates.
 Doesn’t your dog need a social hour, too?

 Yup.
 Enter dog parks.
 I’m not talking the kind that’s a plot of grass with a chain-link fence wrapped around it; think instead of your favourite city park: it includes elements of nature, provides creature comforts like shelters and benches, and within its borders, it lets you roam without restriction.